qgis/QGIS-Documentation/user_guide/working/working_with_projections.rst

 coordinate reference system or you have to define a global, layer or project-wide CRS.
 For PostGIS layers QGIS uses the spatial reference identifier that was specified when the layer was created.
-For data supported by OGR, QGIS relies on the presence of a recognised means of specifying the CRS.
+For data supported by OGR, QGIS relies on the presence of a recognized means of specifying the CRS.
 In the case of shapefiles, this means a file containing the Well Known Text (WKT):index:`WKT` specification of the CRS.
 This projection file has the same base name as the shapefile and a prj extension.
 For example, a